U.S. is bright spot for Davos CEOs in troubled global economy

-DAVOS, Switzerland, Jan 20 (Reuters) - Chief executives are more worried than a year ago about the global economic outlook, as deflation stalks Europe and commodity prices wilt, but the United States stands out as a bright spot.
+DAVOS, Switzerland (Reuters) - Chief executives are more worried than a year ago about the global economic outlook, as deflation stalks Europe and commodity prices wilt, but the United States stands out as a bright spot.

 That is the verdict of a worldwide survey of more than 1,300 CEOs, released on the eve of the Jan.
 21-24 World Economic Forum annual meeting in Davos, that also found business leaders still moderately confident in their own firms’ ability to grow revenues.